sergey-savelyev/sc.todolist.rust/README.md

 The application is split for 5 layers implemented in different crates:

 - domain: essential stored data structures;
-- app: busyness logic;
+- app: business logic;
 - infrastructure: db implementation;
 - webapi: server
-- client;
+- client: frontend application;

-The app keeps each service in a single instance by using Arc's (thread-safe reference count pointers).
-Please note, that Arc::clone(&foo) doesn't clone the foo, but returns a pointer and increase it's reference count.
+The app keeps each service in a single instance by using `Arc`'s (thread-safe reference count pointers).
+Please note, that `Arc::clone(&foo)` doesn't clone the `foo`, but returns a pointer and increase it's reference count.

 ## run